We Play Ourselves (US)

 As Cass is drawn into the film’s orbit, she is awed by Caroline’s drive and confidence.
 But over time, she becomes troubled by how deeply Caroline is manipulating the teens in the name of art–especially as the consequences become increasingly disturbing.
 With her past proving hard to shake and her future one she’s no longer sure she wants, Cass is forced to reckon with her own ambitions and confront what she has come to believe about the steep price of success.

-New York Times with Alexis Soloski: “Working in TV, Jen Silverman Wrote a Novel.
+Alexis Soloski for the New York Times: “Working in TV, Jen Silverman Wrote a Novel.
 About Theater.”

 —Maggie Shipstead, New York Times-bestselling author of Seating Arrangements and Astonish Me